Qiskit/qiskit/docs/contributing_to_qiskit.rst

 Before You Start
 ****************

-If you are new to Qiskit contributing we recommend before diving in to the code you should do the following:
+If you are new to Qiskit contributing we recommend you do the following before diving into the code:

 #.
 Read the `Code of Conduct <https://github.com/Qiskit/qiskit/blob/master/CODE_OF_CONDUCT.md>`__
 #. :ref:`Decide what to work on <decide-what-to-work-on>`